 In the cruise sector, Marina Bay Cruise Centre Singapore was voted "Asia's Best Cruise Port" by Travel Weekly Asia for the second consecutive year.
+Resilience in Action 25

 SATS has demonstrated resilience in overcoming the disruption caused by the pandemic.
 We have invested in digitalisation initiatives and built capabilities that create value for our customers and business partners in their hub operations.